getheslo/login-wordpress-plugin/readme.md

 ## About The Project

 WordPress Plugin to enable a passwordless login experience using Heslo's API.
-The same technology that powers the popular Heslo Pay across e-commerce platforms.
+The same technology that powers the popular [Heslo Pay](https://getheslo.com) across e-commerce platforms.

+Eliminate the need for users to enter a password when they log in to their website.
+Heslo Login enables a passwordless login experience using biometrics such as Touch or Face ID.
+If a device does not support a FIDO authenticator then the user will simple peform an email pin verification

 This plugin will add a custom short codes `[heslo_login]`.
 This short code will generate a login form that will use Heslo's API to authenticate the user without a password.

-The user must have a FIDO2 compatible device, otherwise user authentication default to a email pin verification
+The user must have a FIDO2 compatible device, otherwise user authentication default to a email pin verification.

-This plugin can be used with WordPress' default password login, and should be compatible with any existing authentication plugins.

 <!-- GETTING STARTED -->